Do you find it frustrating trying to hear important conversations in noisy places?

-Learning how to focus effectively in noise releases energy for other work processes
+Learning how to focus your hearing effectively in noise releases energy for other things

 Losing the lead

-You have a unique conversational style, a mix of your personality and your business role.
-As a successful executive, you have already learned how to communicate effectively in different situations.
+You have a unique conversational style, a mix of your personality and your role at work and at home.
+You have already learned how to communicate effectively in different situations.
 But if you are now struggling to hear well in noise, you have probably developed some unhelpful tactics that will affect your ability to lead the conversation to get the result you want.

 Adapting your personal communication style for noise will restore your conversational power